|Best Compound Bow for Beginners||Diamond Infinite 305||Check Price||

 - Best Youth Compound of 2022: Bear Resurgence

 It’s a tad cliché, as it gets regurgitated all the time, but it’s true: Youth archers are the future of both recreational archery and bowhunting.
-They need bows built for them that they can grow with and build confidence in.
+They need bows built for them that they can grow with and build a solid foundation for their archery skills.
 Luckily, there is no shortage of options.

 As with anyone looking to get into a compound bow, fit and feel are paramount.
 Don’t decide on a youth compound bow for your young shooter simply because it’s branded a “youth bow” model.
 Youngsters need to shoot a variety of bows before making a buying decision.
 Get them to a pro shop and let them send some carbon downrange from some of these top-end rigs.